 Since the original Swiss Army knife, multitools have been popular, with compact designs and a wide variety of uses.
 Although the Swiss thought of the idea first, Leatherman has made dramatic design improvements, bringing the technology into the modern day.
 Leatherman designs and makes all their products in the USA, and their multi tools are extremely high quality with intuitive functions.

 Leatherman is able to pack so much utility into a limited variety of tools because the designers focused on simple common actions.
 Other brands, like Victorinox Swiss Army knives, have a specific, specialized tool for every job, but the Leatherman design understands that we only need several different basic tools for the things we do every day.

 We need to grasp things, cut things, open things, pry things, smooth things, and measure things.
 No matter which multitool you buy, it should provide these functions.
 When picking out a multitool, ask yourself “WHAT do I need to grasp, cut, open, etc?”
 If the answer is “I don’t know, lots of stuff.”
 Then the Wave is what you’re looking for.

-The first thing that you will notice about the Wave is the weight.
-It is almost as heavy as a solid block of metal with the same dimensions because every bit of space is packed with tools.
+The first thing that you will notice about Leatherman products is the weight.
+They are almost as heavy as a solid block of metal with the same dimensions because every bit of space is packed with tools.

 The next thing is that these tools have high tolerances with no wiggle or play in them.
-The Leatherman Wave tools lock open but use friction to stay closed instead of locking, and it works fine.
-There is not much chance of anything opening by itself, but I also have not had any problems opening the tools with my fingernails.
+Even though the tools only lock open, not shut, there is not much chance of anything opening by itself, but I also have not had any problems opening the tools with my fingernails.

 When the multitool is closed there are no sharp pieces sticking out to catch or poke holes in clothing.